MarijQ/Household-Energy-Forecasting/README.md

 model used, teck stack used, dataset used

 # 3. Data Prep

+The IDEAL Household Energy Dataset provided a wealth of information on energy usage across 255 homes, including electricity, gas, and water consumption, as well as metadata on household characteristics, sensors, and weather conditions.
+Preparing this data was essential to ensure its accuracy and usability for our project.

+### ***Data Source***:

+The dataset was sourced from the IDEAL Household Energy Dataset.
+It includes time-series data from sensors installed in homes, along with metadata such as home layouts, appliance types, and environmental factors.
+- Data Cleaning:
+- For most features, missing values were handled using forward and backward filling, ensuring continuity in time-series data.
+- Gas data had the highest proportion of missing values.
+In these cases, missing values were replaced with 0, assuming no gas usage during those periods, as outlined in the dataset documentation.
+- Anomalous readings, such as unrealistically high temperatures or humidity levels, were identified and removed based on the dataset guidelines.

+### ***Feature Engineering***:

+To enhance the dataset for modeling, additional features were created:

+- Time-Based Features: Indicators for weekdays, weekends, and public holidays to capture patterns in energy usage.
+- Weather Data Integration: Features like temperature, humidity, and wind speed were added, as weather has a direct impact on energy consumption.
+- Lag Features: Historical energy usage values (e.g., 1-day and 7-day lags) were introduced to capture trends over time.

 data cleaning, feature engineering, table of features used.

 # 4. ML Models